Wildlife Trafficking

 In November 2022, the European Commission issued a revised EU Action Plan to tackle wildlife trafficking within the EU and to strengthen the EU's role in the global fight against these illegal activities until 2027, building on the first Action Plan adopted in 2016.
 The revised plan has four main priorities – preventing wildlife trafficking and addressing its root causes; strengthening the legal and policy framework; enforcing regulations and policies; and strengthening the global partnership of source, consumer and transit countries.
 WCS strongly supports this key initiative by the EU to combat wildlife trafficking and we look forward to continuing to collaborate on this issue.

-WCS works closely with government partners on initiatives to combat wildlife trafficking around the world and is implementing, among others, flagship EU-funded projects aiming to tackle the illegal wildlife trade in Latin America, Asia, and Africa.
+WCS is implementing, among others, flagship EU-funded projects aiming to tackle the illegal wildlife trade in Latin America, Asia, and Africa.
 The Alliance for Wildlife and Forests is a regional action funded by the EU, aiming at enhancing civil society engagement to strengthen law enforcement and cooperation with and among authorities in Bolivia, Ecuador, Colombia, Peru, and the two tri-border areas with Brazil, to combat wildlife and timber trafficking.
 The Partners Against Wildlife Crime is an EU-funded action, aiming at disrupting illicit supply chains from source to market for tiger, Asian elephant, Siamese rosewood, and freshwater turtles in the Greater Mekong region, Malaysia, and China by leveraging civil society partnerships to increase the effectiveness of Government action.
 The EU also funded a project aiming at disrupting illicit supply chains of wildlife in Niassa Special Reserve, the largest conservation area in Mozambique.

 For more information about WCS’ work on wildlife trafficking, please click here.